miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 ### Requirements

-You need to have installed the most up-to-date versions of [R](https://www.r-project.org) and  [RStudio](https://rstudio.com/products/rstudio/download/)
+You need to have installed the most up-to-date versions of [R](https://www.r-project.org) and  [RStudio](https://rstudio.com/products/rstudio/download/).
+Bring your own laptop to class if you can!

 Some prior knowledge of R and [R Markdown](http://rmarkdown.rstudio.com) is a must, make sure you understand the language basics (packages, objects/vectors, core functions and vector + basic data management operations), and that you know how to trouble-shoot errors and install packages.
 We will cover R Markdown in class as well, since assessments will need to be submitted using R Markdown.